-The purpose of this class is for you to learn some modern statistical and algorithmic techniques commonly used in scientific research.
-By the end of the term you should be able to read papers that used the methods critically or analyze data using them.
+The purpose of this class is for you to learn machine learning techniques commonly used in data analysis.
+By the end of the term, you should be able to read papers that used these methods critically and analyze data using them.

-When using any of these tools we will be asking ourselves if our findings are "statistically significant".
-For example, if we make use a particular classification algorithm and find that we can predict the outcome of 7 out of our 10 cases, how can we determine if this could have happened by chance alone?
-To be able to answer these questions we need to understand some basic probabilistic and statistical principles.
+When using any of these tools we will be we will be asking ourselves if our findings are "statistically significant".
+For example, if we make use of a particular classification algorithm and find that we can predict the outcome of 7 out of our 10 cases, how can we determine if this could have happened by chance alone?
+To be able to answer these questions, we need to understand some basic probabilistic and statistical principles.
 Today we will review some of these principles.